GridOPTICS/GridPACK/README.md

 ## Submodule(s) ##

-The GridPACK code use some third-party code that is include as a submodule.
+The GridPACK code use some third-party code that is included as a submodule.
 After cloning this repository, do the following in the top-most directory of your clone to get the submodule code: